 NOTE: If you wish to add a perennial, shrub, tree, or other permanent addition to the common area, please submit this Landscape Variance Request

 Our condominium association fees fund the landscaping.
 New shrubs, ground covers, trees, sod, and hydro-seed are especially vulnerable.
 Please do not take short-cuts through beds and keep your pets away from new plantings.
 Pet urine kills plants.

 It is a struggle each year for our staff to keep up with watering our extensive landscape.
 If you are willing and able to give your area some extra TLC, join the Landscape Committee’s list of watering volunteers or just pick up a hose when it’s dry and you see that plants and trees are obviously hurting from heat and the lack of water.
 The Association can provide hoses and sprinklers if you need them.

-- Pruning of shrubs and trees within patios is owners' responsibility.
+Owners are responsible for the pruning of shrubs and trees within their patios.
 Limbs should not touch the roof, overhang gutters, rest on fences, or interfere with passage outside the fence.
-Vines should be removed from buildings.
+Vines must be removed from buildings.